Eurasian Collared Dove Streptopelia decaocto (Frivaldszky, 1838)

 Colour Pattern

 Collared Dove has a uniform greyish-brown overall colouration with a subtle pink head and chest and a thin black collar at the back of the neck.
 Its legs are red.
-When flying it shows dark wing tips, grey on upperwings and a darker tail with a whitish band at the tip.
+When flying it shows dark wing tips, grey on the upper-wings and a darker, fanned tail with a whitish band at the tip.

 Behavior

-It is a very common bird all through Europe where it relies on food put out by people for smaller birds.
+It is a very common bird through Europe where it relies mostly on bird feeders.
 Its flight is quick, direct and often long.

 Habitat

-In Madeira and Porto Santo islands, it occurs near villages with not many trees and some barren habitat surrounding it (Caniçal and Porto Santo villages).
+In Madeira and Porto Santo islands, it occurs near villages with not many trees and some barren habitat surrounding it (Caniçal and Porto Santo villages), though it is spreading to the surrounding areas over the years but it is still not common in Funchal.

 Distinction from similar species